A minimalist logo with a black outline of a plant inside a gray circle, and black text that reads 'Eleanor Stanford Psychotherapy' beneath the circle.

 Once we agree on a weekly 50-minute session, that time is reserved for you.

-My fees are on a sliding scale between £60 and £80, which allows me to reserve the lower end of the scale for students and those on lower incomes.
+My fees are on a sliding scale between £60 and £80, which allows me to reserve the lower end of the scale for students and those on low incomes.

 If you are interested in therapy, I suggest an initial free 15 minute call, so we can discuss how we might work together.
 All communication is treated as confidential from this first step.